+A shock absorber (also industrial buffer, buffer stop) is a device that absorbs shock impulses by mechanical or hydraulic means.
+The shock is damped by converting the shock's kinetic energy into another form of energy, such as heat, and then dissipated.
+In terms of application, shock absorbers are usually an integral part of a vehicle that ensures passengers' safety and a smooth ride.
 Despite being a relatively smaller component, it plays a very crucial role in the automotive industry and is typically hidden beneath the vehicle's wheel arches.
 Unlike tires, it is not an easy task to go through the maintenance procedure regularly for the shock absorber.

-The air bubbles in the hydraulic fluid is compressed by the pressure of the nitrogen gas, preventing the air and oil from mixing and producing foam.
-And the main benefit of this type of absorber is the reduced aeration which provides greater control over a wide array of road conditions as opposed to the non-gas absorbers.
+This type also called the gas cell two-tube, is constructed very similarly to the standard type, except that a low-pressure charge of nitrogen gas is supplemented to the reserve tube.
+The primary function of a gas-charged twin-tube is to keep the aeration of hydraulic fluid to the minimum.
+The air bubbles in the fluid are compressed by the nitrogen gas, preventing the air and oil from mixing and foaming.
+The main benefit is the reduced aeration, which provides greater control over a wide array of road conditions as opposed to the non-gas absorbers.

 IMTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our IMTS Experts will happily help you with your questions.